epomatti/azure-functions-serverless-prototype/README.md

 ### Local Development

-To setup the local environment an Application Registration is **required to be created manually**.
-(I didn't have the time yet to do it by scripts)
+To setup the local environment create an Application Registration manually.
+(I didn't have the time to automate)

 Procedure:

-1. Create an Application Registration on Azure AD
+1. Create an Application Registration in Azure AD
 2. Create a `Client Secret` for the app
 3. Add the app credentials to `local.settings.json`
 4. In the Key Vault add a `Access Policy` for the app with KEY operations `Get`, `Decrypt` and `Encrypt`

 Keep in ming that this will not be tracked by Terraform and it will need to be recreated if `main.tf` is applied to the infrastructure (it will remove the app).

 Terraform is declarative, meaning that "if else" is not an option so I'm leaving it manual for now.
+For real use cases this has to be added as extra configuration to Terraform.

+## Cloud Deployment

+The easiest way to test your app in the Cloud is using the [IDE plugin](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git) to perform the deployment.

+Using VS Code Azure plugin, select the Function and deploy.

+File `local.settings.json` is not deployed to the cloud.
+You need to set those variables in the `Configuration` blade and `App Settings` tab.

 ## Sources